coderofsalvation/xrfragment/doc/RFC_XR_Fragments.md

 XR Fragments allows us to enrich/connect existing dataformats, by recursive use of existing technologies:<br>

 1. addressibility and navigation of 3D scenes/objects: [URI Fragments](https://en.wikipedia.org/wiki/URI_fragment) + src/href spatial metadata
-1. hasslefree tagging across text and spatial objects using [BibTeX](https://en.wikipedia.org/wiki/BibTeX) 'tags' as appendix (see [visual-meta](https://visual-meta.info) e.g.)
+1. hasslefree tagging across text and spatial objects using [BibTags](https://en.wikipedia.org/wiki/BibTeX) as appendix (see [visual-meta](https://visual-meta.info) e.g.)

 > NOTE: The chapters in this document are ordered from highlevel to lowlevel (technical) as much as possible